lucia-auth/lucia/docs/pages/database/sqlite.md

 ### LibSQL

-`LibSQLAdapter` takes a `D1Database` instance and a list of table names.
+`LibSQLAdapter` takes a `Client` instance and a list of table names.

 ```ts
 import { Lucia } from "lucia";